quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 # Destroying the Ancients

-This portion of the post will be about the steps I took to obtain credentials to the server, database and back-end codes of one of the application.
-I'll be focusing on the mistakes made by the developers along the way as I document the steps.
+This portion of the post will be about the steps I took to obtain credentials to the server, database and back-end sourcecodes of one of the application.
+I'll be focusing on the mistakes made by the developers along the way as I describe the steps.

 I was auditing this same application for the second time, and as the application has very little features, the attack surface on the website itself was limited.
 As such, this was the only application in which I delved into attacking the infrastructure as well.

 The first thing to do was to gather more information on the servers.
-Find out what ports are open and what services are running.
-Using Nmap, I could do this easily.
+Using Nmap, I could find out what ports are open and what services are running easily.

 {% highlight bash linenos %}
 → nmap -A **redacted**